 - (3) A firm indication of a willingness to buy or sell a security includes bid or offer quotations, market orders, limit orders and any other priced orders.
-For the purpose of sections 7.1, 8.1 and 8.3 of the Instrument, the Canadian securities regulatory authorities do not consider special term orders such as all or none, minimum fill or cash or delay delivery to be firm indications. - (4) The determination of whether an order has been placed does not turn on the level of automation used.
+For the purpose of sections 7.1, 7.3, 8.1 and 8.2 of the Instrument, the Canadian securities regulatory authorities do not consider special terms orders that are not immediately executable or that trade in special terms books, such as all-or-none, minimum fill or cash or delayed delivery, to be orders that must be provided to an information processor or, if there is no information processor, to an information vendor for consolidation. - (4) The determination of whether an order has been placed does not turn on the level of automation used.
 Orders can be given over the telephone, as well as electronically.

-PART 6 - FORMS FILED BY MARKETPLACES
+PART 6 FORMS FILED BY MARKETPLACES